AdoNikeOFFICE/fortexx/README.md

 # 🤖 ForteXxGaming Discord Bot
-> Hello, this is my first public repository.
+> Hello, this is my first repository.
 I have maybe 11 private repositories..
-I've decided, that I'll post my codes public, so I can present myself with them. ("code portfolio")
+I've decided, that I'll show you my job, so I can present myself.

 ## 📖 About bot

 * It's Discord Bot for ForteXxGaming FiveM Community. (https://discord.gg/NJxqk8e5Tj)
-* This bot have only 2 functions now, BlackMarket chat for FiveM & Clear command for me, when I test something.
+* This bot have only 2 functions now, BlackMarket chat for FiveM & Clear command for me, when I'll test something.
 * I'll add more functionality soon..

 ## 🛠 Used Programming Languages